In.Site2 and Sustainability across Disciplines

 For more information, contact Rebecca Tittler or pk langshaw.

-This event is brought to you by the Loyola College for Diversity and Sustainability, the Loyola Sustainability Research Centre, and the Department of Design and Computation Arts in collaboration with 4TH SPACE, with the support of the SOFA Sustainable Fine Arts and Studio Arts Office of the Vice-President, Research and Graduate Studies; the Office of Sustainability; the School of Community and Public Affairs and First Peoples Studies; the Science College; the Faculty of Fine Arts; and the Departments of Communication Studies; Geography, Planning and Environment; and Political Science at Concordia University.
+This event is brought to you by the Loyola College for Diversity and Sustainability, the Loyola Sustainability Research Centre, and the Department of Design and Computation Arts in collaboration with 4TH SPACE, with the support of the SOFA Sustainable Fine Arts and Studio Arts Office of the Vice-President, Research, Innovation and Impact, the Office of Sustainability; Career Advising and Professional Services; the School of Community and Public Affairs and First Peoples Studies; the Science College; the Faculty of Fine Arts; and the Departments of Communication Studies; Geography, Planning and Environment; and Political Science at Concordia University.

 This event will contribute to the Sustainability in Research section of Concordia's Sustainability Action Plan by increasing the visibility of sustainability research at Concordia.